 San Andreas honors its contract with the audience.
 Probably ninety minutes out of 114 are occupied by one form of catastrophic jeopardy or another, and it’s all engagingly spectacular.
 Star Johnson is in the thick of much of it, being heroic, and flexing his muscles.
 He does not take his shirt off, which we can take as a sign of serious dramatic ambition.
 That snipe aside, Dwayne’s acting is just fine for the demands of the script.
 When it comes time to look upset and heartbroken, he’s not bad.
 Somebody had to take over the roles vacated by Arnold Schwarzenegger.
 Complainers can go enjoy the collective career migraine represented by Vin Diesel.

 The acting rewards aren’t there for anybody else either.
-Carla Cugino (Watchmen) has to perform soap opera gymnastics at the strangest times, such as putting her romantic priorities in order in the middle of a monstrous catastrophe.
+Carla Cugino (Watchmen) must perform soap opera gymnastics at the strangest times, such as putting her romantic priorities in order in the middle of a monstrous catastrophe.
 Ray needn’t have worried, because massive earthquakes have a way of separating the men from the boys.
 His wealthy rival Riddick becomes a wussified ninny the moment there’s a whole lotta shakin’ going on.
 “He abandoned Blake!” screams Emma, while Ray revisits dialogue made famous by Zelda Rubenstein in Poltergeist: “We’re going to Get Our DAUGHTER!” [ Screenwriting 101 — make sure character motivations are clear.]
-We don’t’ exactly see what was wrong with the Ray-Emma marriage, if it can be fixed this easily.
+We don’t exactly see what was wrong with the Ray-Emma marriage, if it can be fixed this easily.
 A few minutes later, husband is back to entertaining the little woman with more macho-lite intimate humor: “It’s been a long time since I got you to second base!”

 The action is fast and loud and spectacular, and by now most of us have heard that it doesn’t make a lick of sense.
 I won’t go down the list of absolute nonsense about earthquake science, tsunamis, etc; as some of the whoppers (a California earthquake felt in New York?) were noted in almost every newspaper review.
 Yet much of the action is aggressively silly.
 Ray maneuvers his helicopter into a gorge crevice barely big enough to clear his rotors?
-The ‘copter also functions when being bombarded by fragments of falling buildings, fireballs and flung debris.
+The ‘copter also functions Well when bombarded by fragments of falling buildings, fireballs and flung debris.

 San Andreas definitely subscribes to Roland Emmerich’s concept of Nickotime.™ Characters whose names appear high enough in the credit crawl can outrun everything Mother Nature throws at them — fire, water, falling skyscrapers, even giant cracks in Boulder Dam.
 Heard at least once, every five minutes or so, is the immortal line, “We’ve got to get out of here!”